chinwobble/chinwobble.github.com/_posts/azure/2019-01-12-using-msi-with-azure-sql-database.md

     return dbConnection;
 ```

+If SqlConnection doesn't have the `AccessToken` property, you can either install the lastest version of `System.Data.SqlClient` or target a newer version .NET.

-If your application is using Entity Framework 6, you can register a database connection intercetpor that will automatically add the Access Token every time Entity Framework attempts to open a connection to the dataase.
+If your app uses Entity Framework 6, you can use a less well known feature - (interceptors)[https://docs.microsoft.com/en-us/ef/ef6/fundamentals/logging-and-interception] to add the Access Token every time Entity Framework attempts to open a connection to the dataase.
-*Note* that this feature is still not available in EF Core 2.2.
+**Note** that this feature is still not available in EF Core 2.2.
 ```
 [DebuggerStepThrough]
 public class AzureDBConnectionInterceptor : IDbConnectionInterceptor